dovinmu/USCIS-data/README.md

 # USCIS-data

 This repository collects together data on US citizen naturalizations by field office from the USCIS [Immigrant and Citizenship Data](https://www.uscis.gov/tools/reports-studies/immigration-forms-data) portal.
+Note that there are only 2 fiscal quarters from 2020, making it look like there's a downward trend.

+![alt text](https://github.com/dovinmu/USCIS-data/blob/master/plots/all_US.png "US Naturalization")

 Made using various tools from the Anaconda stack.

-![alt text](https://github.com/dovinmu/USCIS-data/blob/master/plots/all_US.png "US Naturalization")

 Files:
 USCIS scrape and concat.ipynb: scrapes quarterly reports on naturalizations by field office and puts them together.
 Puts the results into a CSV called first_pass.csv (not committed to the repo).